vikingosegundo/vikingosegundo.github.io/_posts/2015-05-30-contract-based-development-in-swift.md

             applicationAccessor.application = UIApplication.sharedApplication()
         }

-        if let currentUserAcceesor = tvc as?
+        if let currentUserAccessor = tvc as?
 CurrentUserAccessor{
-            currentUserAcceesor.currentUser = User.current()
+            currentUserAccessor.currentUser = User.current()
         }

         if let notificationCenterAccessor = tvc as?
 NotificationCenterAccessor{